usama-sadiq/COMP9444_20T2/COMP9444_HW1/README.md

 ### OBJECTIVE

 - Implement a Pytorch Module called RawNet which operates on the raw input (x,y) without converting to polar coordinates.
 Your network should consist of two fully connected hidden layers with tanh activation, plus the output layer, with sigmoid activation.
-Run the code by typing python3 spiral_main.py --net raw
+Run the code by typing python3 spiral_main.py --net raw.

 - You should not use Sequential but should instead build the network from individual components.